Nattaya-TR/rock-paper-scissors-lizard-spock/README.md

 At very first I wrote it with almost 30 else if conditions, and it was finished fast, so I'm thinking to challenging myself a bit by writing new code with less if condition.

 I watch some tutorial to get the idea.
-Finally, this game came up with using function and json instead.
+Finally, this game came up with using function to find the winner.

 Here is how my web page look like